 Yabbies in the Murray River

-Yabbies in South Australia can be caught all year round, you have a better chance at catching them away from a larger town like Mannum or Renmark.
-Check out the backwaters of the Murray where its shallow and brackish.
+Yabbies in South Australia can be caught all year round, you have a better chance of catching them away from a larger town like Mannum or Renmark.
+Check out the backwaters of the Murray where it’s shallow and brackish.